telerik/blazor-docs/installation/nuget.md

 </packageSourceMapping>
 ````

-> Make sure you update the names `nuget.org` and `TelerikOnlineFeed` to match what you are using in the `packageSources` section.
-If these do not match, you will get a "Package not found" error, because the incorrectly named source does not exist.
+> Make sure that the `key` values in the `packageSourceMapping` section match the `key` values in the `packageSources` section, otherwise you will get a "Package not found" error.

 ## Troubleshooting